-- A student shall be recommended for dismissal if the Degree Program Council determines that the student has: - -Not performed satisfactorily in academic pursuits; and/or - -Has been deemed unsafe and/or is a risk to patient care; and/or - -Has been deemed by the applicable Program Council, for just reason, unfit to continue the study of nursing. - The recommendation will be forwarded to the Dean of the school.
+- A student shall be recommended for dismissal if the Degree Program Council determines that the student has: - -Not performed satisfactorily in academic pursuits; and/or

-- Upon receipt of the recommendation of the applicable Program Council, the Dean may accept, reject, and/or modify said recommendation. - Within 10 business days from receipt of recommendations, official notification from the Dean regarding his/her decision will be forwarded to the student via certified mail and/or email.
+- -Has been deemed unsafe and/or is a risk to patient care; and/or-Has been deemed by the applicable - -Has been deemed by the applicable Program Council, for just reason, unfit to continue the study of nursing. - The recommendation will be forwarded to the Dean of the school. - Upon receipt of the recommendation of the applicable Program Council, the Dean may accept, reject, and/or modify said recommendation. - Within ten (10) business days from receipt of recommendations, official notification from the Dean regarding the decision will be forwarded to the student via certified mail and/or email.